Pre Tax vs Post Tax Deductions

 Common Pre-Tax Deductions:

-- Traditional 401(k) and 403(b) contributions — exempted from federal/state income tax AND FICA
+- Traditional 401(k) and 403(b) contributions — exempt from federal/state income tax (but NOT FICA)

-- Health insurance premiums (employer-sponsored, Section 125 plans) — exempt from all payroll taxes
+- Health insurance premiums (employer-sponsored, Section 125 plans) — exempt from all payroll taxes including FICA

 - Health Savings Account (HSA) contributions via payroll — exempt from federal/state income tax AND FICA